Richard Smith (editor)

 Richard Smith CBE FMedSci is a British medical doctor, editor, and businessman.

+Biography

+Achievements

+He was the director of the UnitedHealth Chronic Disease Initiative at Emory University (which grew out of the UnitedHealth “Ovations initiative”), which together with the US National Heart, Lung, and Blood Institute has created 11 centres in low and middle income countries that work on non-communicable disease.

-He is director of the Ovations initiative to combat chronic disease in the developing world.
-The initiative is funding centres in China, Bangladesh, India, Pakistan, Tunisia, Tanzania, South Africa, Central America, and the US Mexico border.
-He is also chairman of the board of directors of Patients Know Best.
+Smith also serves as chair of the Cochrane Library Oversight Committee and a member of the UK Panel on Research Integrity.
+Additionally, he is currently chairman of the board of directors of Patients Know Best.

 Previously he was chief executive of UnitedHealth Europe, a subsidiary of the UnitedHealth Group that works with public health systems in Europe.
-Before that he was editor of the BMJ (previously the British Medical Journal), and chief executive of the BMJ Group.
-Smith worked for the BMJ for twenty-five years, from 1979 to 2004, the last thirteen as editor.
+Before that, from 1991 to 2004, he served as both editor-in-Chief of the BMJ (previously the British Medical Journal), and chief executive of the BMJ Group.
+Smith worked for the BMJ for twenty-five years, from 1979 to 2004.